OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 414: Intervntn III: Late Adulthood

 Through analysis and simulation of occupations, the students gain insight and skills in observation, assessment, documentation, and teaching of adaptive self care, work, and play/leisure activities for the person with life challenges in late adulthood.
 Conditions commonly occurring in this age group will be reviewed.
+The dynamics of group and individual participation in occupations are explored as they related to assessment and therapeutic intervention.
 This course includes laboratory and directed offsite fieldwork components to complement lecture content.

 Credits: 4